About Krifa explained in English

 Choose the offer that suits you both personally and financially

 No matter where you are in your working life we have an offer to suit you.
 We can offer both unemployment insurance and a variety of trade union services to match your particular needs.
 We also offer services for students, self-employed or seniors.
-Everyone is welcome with us, regardless of trade.
+Everyone is welcome at Krifa, regardless of trade or profession.

 Trade union membership

-You can acquire trade union membership from just DKK 150 per month.
+You can buy a membership in our trade union from just DKK 150 per month.
 Depending on your chosen package, you can get legal advice over the phone, legal representation in court cases and many more benefits.
 You also get access to the services of our competent career advisers and job satisfaction consultants.
 At the same time you will be able to attend our various events and webinars which focus on all the things that may boost your job satisfaction.
 Please note that our events and webinars are held in Danish.
 However, you may call us for advice in English on tel.
-7227 7227 all workdays from 07.00 to 18.00 hrs.
+7227 7227 workdays from 08.00 to 17.00 hrs.
+(Fridays 08.00 to 15.00 hrs.)

 Unemployment insurance fund